Please note, this post contains references to domestic violence, child abuse and animal cruelty.

 My dad died today, on his 74th birthday.
 Ten days ago, on my birthday, he fell, hit his head, and went into a coma from which he never woke.

 He had an incredible imagination and a great sense of humor.
-He gave me treasure hunts, art lessons, board games, card games, dances and songs.
+He gave me treasure hunts, art lessons, board games, card games, haunted houses, dances and songs.
 He loved to sing.
 He taught me to read and write before I entered kindergarten.
 He brought home pieces of colored wire from work so I could make bracelets and rings when I was 9 years old.

 In so many ways, I am my father’s daughter.
 But not in every way.

 I wish I could say I’ll miss him but he was an abuser who also collected guns, Nazi paraphernalia and anti-Catholic comic books along with his Star Wars memorabilia.

 As a kid, I had black eyes, bruises, and a broken ear drum.
 I’ve watched him hit my mom, beat my yelping dog, knock over my sister in her high chair, kick his mother, and threaten to get a gun and shoot us.
 He was highly controlling, always right, and accepted nothing less than perfection and total obedience.
 To disagree or disappoint him was to risk a beating and/or setting off a tantrum that would result in family members and pets being abused and household objects broken.
 He could be enraged by something as small as a scrap of paper on the floor, a towel folded incorrectly, or not eating every bite on your plate at meal times.

 “You’ll understand someday when you have kids of your own,” is the old saying.
 Well, I have kids – one of whom is an adult now – and I still don’t understand my father.
 I would never treat my kids the way he treated his and I have a spouse who’s never behaved like that.
 Before I married, I dated plenty of people who didn’t terrify me, throw temper tantrums or break things, no matter how bad their day might be or what they were going through.